wagnius-GmbH/slvwagner/README.md

 http://www.yacas.org/

 ## Usage
-If you just want to use the package you can download the latest releas and install a binary or a source package.
-I you use the source package (.tar.gz) you need rtools to install.
+If you just want to use the package you can download the latest release and install a binary or a source package.
+If you use the source package (.tar.gz) you also need to install rtools to compile.